Edmund Booz

-Edmund G. Booz (1824–1870) was an American importer and liquor merchant whose name has been sometimes associated with the origin or popularity of the word booze.
+Edmund G. Booz (1824–1870) was an American importer and liquor merchant,whose name has been frequently associated with the origin or popularity of the word booze.
 The log cabin-shaped decanter associated with his liquor store in Philadelphia became a highly sought-after collector's item, and his name was revived in a 1950s Kentucky bourbon brand.

 Early life

 Edmund Booz was born in 1824 in Bucks County, Pennsylvania.
 His parents were William and Alice Green Hewson Booz, both of them born in Bucks County.
 His father, William, was a small landowner and farmer.

 Importer and merchant

 The first mention of Edmund in Philadelphia is as a clerk and merchant at 87 South Front Street near Penn's Landing in 1855.
 In 1860, he moved his business around the block to 120 Walnut Street and became an importer and liquor dealer.
 His landlord was Portuguese Madeira wine importer Fortunato Joaquim Figueira, Baron of Conceição.

 Booz' business grew in sales and reputation and in 1864, he doubled the size of his facility by expanding into the space behind his at 15 Granite Street.

-There has long been an assumption that E. G. Booz distilled his own whiskey, but there is no evidence to support this.
+There has long been an assumption that Booz distilled his own whiskey, but there is no evidence to support this.
 Jesse Godley, his original landlord on South Front Street is a likely source, as he owned Federally bonded warehouses on Front Street.

 After his death in 1870, his store's contents were auctioned off: 500 packages of domestic and imported liquors, horses, carriages, harness, fixtures, stocks, and personal property, but there was no mention of distilling equipment.